Kyoto Travel Guide: Eastern Kyoto, one of the most beautiful cities in Japan with its luscious gardens, serene rock display, and fabulous food.

 Nanzen-ji is an impressive temple ground built in 1264 (over 700 years ago).
 Emperor Kameyama loved the location so much that he built his detached palace here, and later on converted the palace to a zen temple in 1291.

-The original buildings were destroyed in fire in 16th century and some of the current buildings were rebuilt then.
-Among the main features of the temple ground include Sanmon (main gate), the zen rock garden (created in 1600’s), the paintings of tigers which decorate the sliding doors of the room, and the view of the aqueduct that connects Lakes Biwa to Kyoto.
+The original buildings were destroyed in a fire in the 16th century and some of the current buildings were rebuilt then.
+Among the main features of the temple ground include Sanmon (main gate), the zen rock garden (created in the 1600s), the paintings of tigers which decorate the sliding doors of the room, and the view of the aqueduct that connects Lakes Biwa to Kyoto.